edwellbrook/Themeable/README.md

 }

 // In your View or ViewController add a `themer` property, the `apply(theme:)` method and
-// call `self.themer.theme(self)` once your view has been initialised/loaded
+// call `self.themer.addThemeable(self)` once your view has been initialised/loaded
 class TableViewController: UITableViewController, Themeable {

     let themer: Themer<MyAppTheme> = Themer(manager: ThemingManager)